DarrenCoppinger/milestone-project-2/README.md

     5. Click on each one of the navbar buttons to ensure that each links to the correct page.
     6. Alter the screen size from desktop size down to small devices (sm) size to check that the navbar is responsive.
 At that size the navbar changes to the toggler icon.
     7. Click the toggler icon to check that the drop-down menu activates.
-    8. Hover over each of the drop-down menu buttons to make sure the hover effect activates
+    8. Hover over each of the drop-down menu buttons to make sure the hover effect activates.
     9. Click each of the drop-down menu buttons to make sure that they links to the correct page.
 2. Carousel
-    1. Visit the Home page and see the carousel under the navbar
+    1. Visit the Home page and see the carousel under the navbar.
-    2. Click the forward and back arrows on either side of the slides
+    2. Click the forward and back arrows on either side of the slides.
+    3. Wait to see that the fade transition works correctly for carousel images.
 3. Jumbotron
     1. Visit the Home page and see the jumbotron text
     2. Hoover over both buttons to ensure they react correctly